xpdAcq/rapidz/docs/source/async.rst

 this section.*

-When using time-based flow control like ``rate_limit``, ``delay``, or ``timed_window`` Streamz relies on the Tornado_ framework for concurrency.
+When using time-based flow control like ``rate_limit``, ``delay``, or ``timed_window`` rapidz relies on the Tornado_ framework for concurrency.
 This allows us to handle many concurrent operations cheaply and consistently within a single thread.
 However, this also adds complexity and requires some understanding of asynchronous programming.
-There are a few different ways to use Streamz with a Tornado event loop.
+There are a few different ways to use rapidz with a Tornado event loop.

 We give a few examples below that all do the same thing, but with different styles.
 In each case we use the following toy functions: